salvogendut/symcmd-settime/README.md

 Should show the correct date and time.

+### Running at Startup

+This application can be added to the SymbOS Autostart menu to automatically synchronize the system clock on boot.
+Simply add `settime.com` to your autostart configuration, and the time will be set automatically each time SymbOS starts.

 ## Configuration File

 Create a file named `settime.cfg` in the same directory as `settime.com` to customize settings: